amunategui/amunategui.github.io/_posts/2014-10-08-sparse-matrix-glmnet.md

 ```
 ## [1] "angry"   "happy"   "neutral" "sad"
 ```
-We can check the dimensions of both sets:
+We can compare the dimensions of both data sets:

 ```r
 dim(cat_dataframe)